 Locating evaluations does not ensure that the evidence they contain will be utilized.
 CDCS development team members, busy with other tasks, may not all find time to read them.
-Having one person summarize the most important findings of relevant evaluations can help a whole team.
+Having one person or a small team summarize the most important findings of relevant evaluations can help a whole team.

-For this purpose, a simple optional evidence template rather than a long report may be useful for responding to the CDCS requirement to “reference the evidence that supports the causal linkages” in the Development Hypothesis section of a CDCS.
+For this purpose, a simple, optional evidence template rather than a long report may be useful.
 If evidence is provided in a table of this sort, include a URL link to the each report cited.

 |Specific Evidence||The Trade Hubs throughout Africa met or surpassed their targets, despite having different performance-based contracts and terms of reference.
 Trade Hubs, with varying degrees of success, have facilitated intra-regional trade through programs on transport corridors, customs modernization and harmonization, sanitary and phyto-sanitary (SPS) training, etc., and have integrated activities well with different stakeholders when appropriate.
 Their programs and activities advanced the policy objectives of the AGOA.
 However, communications strategies in the Hubs were not robust enough to facilitate implementation of multi-faceted, multi-agency programs such as the TRADE Initiative.|

 |Evidence Strength||Document reviews; site visits; key informant interviews; online client and partner surveys (responses: 81; response rate 23%); survey instruments and tabulations included.|